-In this era, leaders within many industries – companies like Capital One, Amazon, and Harrah’s – have built their prowess on analytical cultures.
-As Thomas Davenport and Jeanne Harris explain in their book Competing on Analytics, “Organizations are competing on analytics not just because they can…but also because they should.”
+In this era, leaders within many industries – companies like Capital One, Amazon and Harrah’s – have built their prowess on analytical cultures.
+As Thomas Davenport and Jeanne Harris explain in their book Competing on Analytics, “Organisations are competing on analytics not just because they can…but also because they should”.

-Instead of confining your organization to a small pool of expensive, elite, BI professionals, self-service BI equips individuals throughout the organization to do their own analysis.
+Instead of confining your organisation to a small pool of expensive, elite, BI professionals, self-service BI equips individuals throughout the organisation to do their own analysis.
 The good news?
 These people are experts and they know exactly the questions they need to ask and answer.
 The great news?
-They’ll have a solution that gets them answers quickly they can then share with colleagues, fueling the reality of a data-driven organization.
+They’ll have a solution that gets them answers quickly they can then share with colleagues, fuelling the reality of a data-driven organisation.

 How do you know you’re ready for self-service BI?
 Look for these 7 indicators:

 - Execs are demanding analytics.
 Let’s face it – if your senior leadership team is pounding the table, insisting that you become a more data-driven organisation, you can skip to “Getting started” at the end of this paper.
 But it’s likely that your team is seeing at least a few more of these indicators as well.

 - Endless queue of report requests.
 You’ve thrown up your hands in exasperation knowing that you’ll never, ever get through that list that is growing daily.
 Your great analyst team is doing their best, but they are only human.
 The most you can hope for is prioritising the requests, which usually translates into the highest priority items getting done but most of the others falling on the floor.